EspenTeigen/Kuka-KR-C4-commissioning/README.md

 This documentation is written and shared on behalf of Østfold University College, Faculty of information technology.
 The school are not liable for any damage made to equipment and/or injuries to persons or animals when information from this page is used.

+Important: For this to work, you must have the EL6695-1001 Kuka version of the Beckhoff Ethercat bridge integrated into the controller.